You Can't Get Away with Murder: Plot

-In New York's Hell's Kitchen, young Johnny Stone goes against the advice of his sister Madge and hooks up with mobster Frank Wilson.

-First, Johnny and Frank steal a car, and then hold up a gas station.
-Later, Johnny takes a gun belonging to Madge's fiancé Fred Burke and lends it to Frank to use in a pawnshop robbery.
-This time the owner resists and sounds an alarm; Frank kills him and leaves the gun there, so Johnny cannot return it to Fred's room as he intended.
-After finding his gun at the scene, the authorities do not believe Fred's alibi and he is arrested and convicted of murder.
-Meanwhile, based on fingerprint evidence, Frank and Johnny are arrested and convicted of the gas station robbery.
+In New York's Hell's Kitchen, young Johnny Stone ignores the advice of his sister Madge and teams with mobster Frank Wilson.
+Johnny and Frank steal a car and then rob a gas station at gunpoint.
+Johnny takes a gun belonging to Madge's fiancé Fred Burke and lends it to Frank for a pawnshop robbery.
+When the shop owner resists and sounds an alarm, Frank kills him and leaves the gun there, and Johnny cannot return it to Fred's room as he had intended.
+After finding his gun at the scene, the authorities disbelieve Fred's alibi and he is arrested and convicted of murder.
+Based on fingerprint evidence, Frank and Johnny are arrested and convicted of the gas-station robbery.
 All three men are sent to Sing Sing.

-Johnny is not a hardened criminal like Frank, and is tortured by the thought that Fred is facing execution for their crime.
-But Frank repeatedly reminds Johnny that he must continue "playing dumb", as both of them face execution if either confesses.
-The prison authorities are suspicious of their attitude to each other and transfer Johnny from working in the prison shoe factory alongside Frank to the prison library run by a mild-mannered older convict known as Pop.
+Johnny is tortured by the knowledge that Fred is facing execution for their crime.
+Frank repeatedly reminds Johnny that he must remain silent, as both men face execution if either confesses.
+The prison authorities separate them, with Johnny assigned to the prison library run by a mild-mannered older convict known as Pop.

-Johnny expects Fred to be cleared on appeal, not knowing that Frank also planted stolen property as evidence against him.
+Johnny expects Fred to be cleared on appeal, not knowing that Frank had planted stolen property as evidence against Fred.
 When the appeal is denied, Johnny's pangs of conscience increase.
-By now Madge is convinced that Johnny knows the true killer and begs him to talk, still not suspecting Johnny's own involvement.
+Madge is convinced that Johnny knows the true killer and begs him to talk, still not suspecting Johnny's own involvement.
 Pop also appeals to Johnny's conscience.
-Fred's lawyer, Carey, eventually deduces that Johnny took Fred's gun and was responsible for its presence at the murder, but without evidence the district attorney will not request a stay of Fred's execution.
-Through all this, Johnny continues to "play dumb".
+Fred's lawyer Carey deduces that Johnny had stolen Fred's gun and is responsible for the murder, but without evidence, the district attorney will not request a stay of Fred's execution, and Johnny, although clearly conflicted, continues to deny his own culpability.

-On the day set for Fred's execution, Frank and Johnny join in a jailbreak.
-In that situation Johnny is finally willing to tell the truth.
-He produces a written confession that he stole the gun and Frank did the shooting, leaving it for Pop to find after the breakout.
-But Frank sees him drop the paper and takes it instead.
-He decides to kill Johnny after the jailbreak.

-But the jailbreak fails, ending with Frank and Johnny in a railroad boxcar surrounded by prison guards.
-Frank has a gun and starts shooting at the guards from concealment.
-When they return fire, Frank shoots Johnny and puts the gun next to him, then gives himself up, claiming that he was unarmed.
+On the day of Fred's execution, Frank and Johnny participate in a jailbreak.
+Just before the breakout, Johnny slips a written confession in Pop's cell, but Frank takes the paper before it can be read.
+He resolves to kill Johnny after the jailbreak, which ends in total failure, with Frank and Johnny surrounded by prison guards.
+Frank has a gun and returns the guards' fire while also shooting Johnny before being captured.
+Johnny, mortally wounded, finally tells the truth to the authorities, clearing the way for Fred's release.
+Just before dying, Johnny requests and receives Fred's forgiveness.

-Although mortally wounded, Johnny survives long enough to tell the truth, implicating Frank for both murders and finally clearing Fred.
+Production

+After Broadway producer Brock Pemberton commissioned former Sing Sing warden Lewis E. Lawes to write Chalked Out for the stage in 1936, Billy Halop of the Dead End Kids, who would later star in the film, accepted the role of Johnny Stone.
+However, Halop was forced to withdraw from the production after two weeks of rehearsals in order to appear in the William Wyler film Dead End.
+The play debuted at the Morosco Theatre in New York on March 25, 1937.